UPDATED NOVEMBER 2019

 To join an event, first join the group and then RSVP the event.
 Some events are paid, which will be mentioned in the description, but most meetups are free.

-Eventbrite – The user-friendly way to find events
+Eventbrite – The user-friendly way to find events near you

 Unlike Meetup, this one isn’t about groups or clubs, but just about events.